My Awarded Projects

-Stölzel’s compositions have been commissioned by leading soloists and ensembles, and performed in concert halls and festivals worldwide, including the Seoul Arts Center, Merkin Concert Hall, Kennedy Center, the Thailand International Composition Festival, Festival Osmose (Belgium), Vox Feminae Festival (Israel), Dot the Line Festival (South Korea), Ritornello Chamber Music Festival (Canada), Festival of New Music at Florida State (USA), Beijing Modern Music Festival (China), Festival of New American Music (USA), and SoundOn Festival of Modern Music (USA).
-Her music has been awarded in numerous competitions, among them recently the Suzanne and Lee Ettelson Composer’s Award, Red Note Composition Competition, the Robert Avalon International Competition for Composers, and the Kaleidoscope Chamber Orchestra Competition.
-Recordings can be found on various commercial releases including her portrait album “The Gorgeous Nothings” was released by Navona Records in July 2018.
-Stölzel is on the composition faculty at the University of Kansas School of Music.
+Stölzel’s compositions have been commissioned by leading soloists and ensembles, and performed in concert halls and festivals worldwide, including Carnegie Hall, Merkin Concert Hall, Kennedy Center, Seoul Arts Center, Thailand International Composition Festival, Festival Osmose (Belgium), Vox Feminae Festival (Israel), Dot the Line Festival (South Korea), Ritornello Chamber Music Festival (Canada), Festival of New Music at Florida State (USA), Beijing Modern Music Festival (China), Festival of New American Music (USA), and SoundOn Festival of Modern Music (USA).
+Her music has been recognized in numerous competitions, among them recently the Suzanne and Lee Ettelson Composer’s Award, Red Note Composition Competition, the Robert Avalon International Competition for Composers, and the Kaleidoscope Chamber Orchestra Competition.
+Recordings can be found on various commercial releases including her portrait album “The Gorgeous Nothings” which features her chamber and vocal chamber music.
+Stölzel teaches composition at the University of Kansas School of Music.
 For more information: www.ingridstolzel.com

 The Voice of the Rain for Flute, Cello and Marimba/Vibraphone

 Words are the inspirational seeds for much of the music I compose.
 “The Voice of the Rain” takes its title and inspiration from Walt Whitman’s poem “The Voice of the Rain” from “Leaves of Grass.”
 Whitman beautifully describes the world as an everlasting cyclical process of giving birth to itself and giving back life to its own origin.

 The Gorgeous Nothings for Soprano, Flute, Oboe and Piano